thm-unix/BackupMachine/README.md

 6. (Change the path to main.py in .desktop file)
 7. sudo cp backupmachine.desktop /usr/share/applications/

+## Daemonize
+Starting from v.0.1.4 you can create a daemon which can create backups automatically because now you can use one of your templates from CLI.<br>
+<b>Usage:</b>
+./main.py -service -template template_name

 ## Screenshots
 <img src="repo_assets/light.png" width="40%" height="40%"> <img src="repo_assets/dark.png" width="40%" height="40%">
 <img src="repo_assets/settings.png" width="40%" height="40%"> <img src="repo_assets/about.png" width="24%" height="24%">